CommandPost/CommandPost-Website/index.md

 # Features

-CommandPost has **hundreds** of useful features.
+CommandPost has **hundreds** of useful professional features.
 Here are some of our favourites:

-## All Applications

-- MacBook Pro Touch Bar Support (including a Virtual Touch Bar)
-- MIDI Device Support (including [Loupedeck+](https://loupedeck.com) & [AudioSwift](https://audioswiftapp.com))
-- [Tangent Panel](http://tangentwave.co.uk) Support (including Tangent's iPad & Android App)

-## Finder

-- Launch Final Cut Pro
-- Make Pasteboard Contents Uppercase/Lowercase, etc.
-- Windows Management/Resize Tools
-- Shortcut for Un-mounting External Drives
-- Enable/disable chime sound when laptop power is connected

 ## Final Cut Pro